Why you can trust Bankrate

 Term vs. permanent life insurance

-When weighing term vs. permanent life insurance, you may want to pay special attention to the duration of the policy and the cash value component.
+When weighing term vs. permanent life insurance to determine which policy for your family or situation makes most sense, you may want to pay special attention to the duration of the policy and the cash value component.

 If you only want coverage for a certain amount of time — for instance, while your children are still financially dependent on you or while you’re actively paying your mortgage — term life insurance may be the right option for you.
 On the other hand, if you have a lifelong dependent, such as a child with special needs, you may want to opt for the lifelong coverage that permanent life insurance offers.